 If you want a more peaceful experience away from the crowds, I’d recommend getting a bit further out from the town center and exploring cenotes that take a bit more effort to get to.
 But no matter which cenotes you pick, it’s best to show up early to escape the crowds—and don’t forget your underwater camera or GoPro.

-Here are some other cenotes you should definitely check out during your trip to Tulum:
+Here are some other cenotes near Tulum you should definitely check out during your trip:

 - Cenote dos Ojos